Animal Crossing: In other video games

-In the Wii game WarioWare: Smooth Moves, released in Japan in 2006 and Europe, North America and Australia in 2007, there is a minigame that is modeled after Animal Crossing: Wild World, under the same name.
+In the Wii game WarioWare: Smooth Moves, released in Japan in 2006 and Europe, North America and Australia in 2007, there is a minigame that is modeled after Animal Crossing: Wild World.
 The player has to catch a fish using the same mechanics as the original game.

 The 2008 Wii game Super Smash Bros.
 Brawl features elements from Wild World.
 Most prominent is a stage based on the animal village, called "Smashville", which changes its scenery in accordance with the Wii system clock and features a number of songs remixed or extracted from the original game.
 Mr. Resetti and a pitfall seed, which appear in all Animal Crossing games, are available as an Assist Trophy and an item respectively.
 Brawl also features 24 collectible trophies based on Animal Crossing characters and items.

 Wii Music features two playable songs from Animal Crossing.

 The minigame "Animal Crossing: Sweet Day" in Nintendo Land is based on the Animal Crossing game series.
-The objective of the game is for the Wii Remote players (1-4), to gather large amounts of candy scattered around the area and store them in their head without getting caught by the Gatekeepers, who are controlled using the two Wii U GamePad analog sticks.
+The objective of the game is for the Wii Remote players (1–4), to gather large amounts of candy scattered around the area and store them in their head without getting caught by the Gatekeepers, who are controlled using the two Wii U GamePad analog sticks.

 A playable character called "Villager" represents the Animal Crossing series as a fighter in Super Smash Bros. for Nintendo 3DS and Wii U and Super Smash Bros.
 Ultimate.
 The character has both male and female variants, which are selected when choosing the character.
 The character's moves include the ability to catch other players in a net and firing Lloid the gyroid as a missile.
 Additionally, Isabelle from New Leaf appears as an Assist Trophy, and later appeared as a standalone fighter in Ultimate.
 Two new Animal Crossing stages appear in the games: "Town & City" from City Folk in the Wii U version, and "Tortimer Island" from New Leaf in the 3DS version.
 "Smashville" from Brawl returns in the Wii U version.

 Villager and Isabelle are playable characters in Mario Kart 8 via downloadable content, along with a racetrack based on Animal Crossing and a cup named after the series known as the "Crossing Cup".
-The two racers, along with the Animal Crossing track, were also included in the Nintendo Switch version of the game, Mario Kart 8 Deluxe along with a racing suit based on the series for the Mii.
-In June 2015, Isabelle and Mr. Resetti-themed cosmetics were added as costumes options for the player's "Palico" companion in Monster Hunter 4 Ultimate.
+The two racers, along with the Animal Crossing track, were also included in the Nintendo Switch version of the game Mario Kart 8 Deluxe along with a racing suit based on the series for the Mii.

+In June 2015, Isabelle and Mr. Resetti-themed cosmetics were added as costume options for the player's "Palico" companion in Monster Hunter 4 Ultimate.